JuSquare/ODA_Dataset/calibration/dvs/Readme.md

 The calibration parameters and distortion maps are contained in `calib.mat` within the following variables: `params`, `gridX` and `gridY` respectively.
 The distortion maps are also available in the `calibDVS240.h` file.

-Before compensation for distortion:
+Before compensation for distortion:<br/>
 ![](before_correction.png)

-After correction of distortion:
+After correction of distortion:<br/>
 ![](after_correction.png)

-Extrinsic parameters:
+Extrinsic parameters:<br/>
 ![](extrinsic_visualization.png)

 ---